 This is a first of-its-kind program offering innovation to the industry, opening new opportunities for banks in need of CRA credits.

-That said, there is an acute shortage of affordable homes in the U.S. which will continue over the coming year, according to a majority of property market analysts polled by Reuters.
+That said, there is an acute shortage of affordable homes in the U.S. which will continue over the coming year, according to a majority of property market analysts polled by Reuters3.
 The shortage is driving prices up faster than inflation and wage growth.
-Annual average earnings growth has remained below 3 percent even as house pricing rises have averaged more than 5 percent over the last few years.
+Annual average earnings growth has remained below 3% even as house pricing rises have averaged more than 5 percent over the last few years.
 The prices of homes are exceeding the ability of many first-time homebuyers to save enough for the down to purchase their American Dream.
 This economic gap is real and can delay the purchase of a home by two decades.
 Only 33% of millennials will be able to save for a new home in the next five years.
 That is dramatically different than it looked for their parents and grandparents.

-Most American homeowners who buy a starter home will sell and trade up after 7-10 years.
+Most American homeowners who buy a starter home will sell and trade up after 7–10 years.
 For empty nesters, it may mean downsizing.
 Homeowners are likely to purchase multiple homes.
 With each sale, homeowners usually enjoy improving equity throughout a lifetime.
-With home sales and purchase transactions, there are additional economic expenditures which range from lawn care to home remodeling, new furniture to moving expenses, which contribute to the economic development of their communities.
+In addition, with home sales and purchase transactions, there are additional economic expenditures which range from lawn care to home remodeling, new furniture to moving expenses, which contribute to the economic development of their communities.

 1Forbes: Why Homeownership Matters, August 12, 2016

 2NAR: First-time Buyers Stifled by Low Supply, Affordability: 2017 Buyer and Seller Survey

 3CNBC: US house prices are going to rise at twice the speed of inflation and pay: Reuters poll